The Dark Side of Play-to-Earn: Exploring the Negative Impact of In-Game Monetization

 To start off, the biggest reason why the majority of the P2E projects fail is because they develop and market the ‘earn’ aspect rather than focusing on the ‘play’ aspect.
 They do not have a real product to show and they eventually tie the vision and growth of the project with the token instead of an interesting gameplay or sound in-game mechanics.

-In addition, when the project is marketed as play-to-earn the behavior of users is such that they play the game specifically to earn and not for entertainment or leisure.
+In addition, when marketing the project as play-to-earn, users specifically play the game to earn rather than for entertainment or leisure.
 This behavioral aspect of users plays a crucial role in determining the long-term growth and value of the project or, in other words, the token price.
 As users focus on the earn feature, sooner or later, their exits are inevitable, and this consequently affects the long-term value of the token.

 1. Flawed Economic Framework